Creating respectful schools

 Let’s Get Together was developed by A Fairer World in 2013-14 with the assistance of a grant from the Tasmanian Community Fund and a partnership with the Tasmanian Anti- Discrimination Commissioner, Robin Banks.

-The Let’s Get Together Program is now funded at a limited number of schools by the Tasmanian Department of Education and self-funded by other schools.
+The Let’s Get Together Program is now funded at selected schools by the Tasmanian Department of Education and self-funded by other schools.